artumino/VREnabler.ML/README.md

 # VREnabler ML

-This is a Melon Loader plugin which enabled VR on Unity games that realy on the old VR Module (2017/2018).
+This is a Melon Loader plugin which enables VR in Unity games that rely on the old VR Module (2017/2018).

 Plugins folder contents are omitted.
 The class database file isn't distributed with this repo but is accessible [here](https://github.com/nesrak1/AssetsTools.NET/releases)